What is the “Traditional American Family?”

 The breadwinner family of the 1950s was, in fact, a very new — and short-lived — invention.
 But it coincided with the development of television, and those images were burned into our consciousness.
 Also, most of the political and economic leaders in America, until recently, were products of that generation.
 They assumed that was the norm and that’s what they taught their own children.
 They designed their work and social policies around that assumption and idealized that family form in the mass culture.

 How long will it last?
 I do think people are much more accepting of diversity than even 20 years ago, but our work policies, social programs, and even school schedules have been designed in ways that assume every working American has someone at home to take care of the rest of life, so a lot of economic and political leaders are in denial.
 Fearing it would be expensive and troublesome to adjust to the complex realities of family life today, they ask the rest of us to adjust to their simplistic fantasies about family life.

 Stephanie Coontz teaches history and family studies at The Evergreen State College in Olympia, Washington, and is Director of Research and Public Education for the Council on Contemporary Families, which she chaired from 2001-04.
-She has authored many books including, The Way We Never Were: American Families and the Nostalgia Trap (1992 and 2000, Basic Books) and the soon to be published, A Strange Stirring: The Feminine Mystique and American Women at the Dawn of the 1960s (Basic Books, 2011).
+She has authored many books including, The Way We Never Were: American Families and the Nostalgia Trap (1992 and 2000, Basic Books) and A Strange Stirring: The Feminine Mystique and American Women at the Dawn of the 1960s (Basic Books, 2011).

 The Mother Company is on a mission to Help Parents Raise Good People.
 We do this with our children’s Emmy-winning television series, Ruby’s Studio, a series of preschool and early educational picture books, free teacher guides, music and more, all about social and emotional learning.Posted in: Expert Advice, Gay Parenting, Family, Learn